+The United Faculty of Florida hereby gives notice of its intent to proceed to arbitration in connection with the decision of the President's Office dated and received by the UFF State Office on in this grievance of:

+NAME:

+FILE NO:

-The United Faculty of Florida hereby gives notice of its intent to proceed to arbitration i connection with the decision of the President's Office dated an received by the UFF State Office on in this grievance of: n d NAME: FILE NO: The following statement of issue(s) before the Arbitrator is proposed: This notice was filed with the FAU President's Office on by (check one): mail (certified or registered, restricted delivery, return receipt requested) personal delivery; other (specify) ; Date of receipt by President's Office: Signature of UFF President or Director of Arbitrations I hereby authorize UFF to proceed to arbitration with my grievance.
-I also authoriz UFF and the FAU Board of Trustees or its representatives to use, during the arbitratio proceedings, copies of any materials in my evaluation file pertinent to this grievance an to furnish copies of the same to the arbitrator. n Signature of Grievant
+The following statement of issue(s) before the Arbitrator is proposed:

+This notice was filed with h the FAU President's Office on by (check registered, restricted delivery, retu rn receipt requested); personal delivery ; other (specify)

+Date of receipt by President's Office:

+Signature of UFF President or Director of Arbitrations

+I hereby authorize UFF to proceed to arbitration with my grievance.
+I also authorize UFF and the FAU Board of Trustees or its representatives to use, during the arbitration proceedings, copies of any materials in my evaluation file pertinent to this grievance and to furnish copies of the same to the arbitrator.

+Signature of Grievant